kimwalisch/primecount/doc/Hard-Special-Leaves.md

 Using 3 counter levels reduces the worst-case complexity for counting the number of unsieved elements for a single special leaf to O(segment_size^(1/3)) but on the other hand it slightly slows down sieving as we also need to update the two counter arrays whilst sieving.
-I have benchmarked using two counter arrays vs. using a single counter array in primecount.
-When using two counter arrays, the computation of the hard special leaves used 6.69% more instructions at 10^20, 6.55% more instructions at 10^21, 5.73% more instructions at 10^22 and 5.51% more instructions at 10^23.
-Hence for practical use, using a single counter array in primecount both runs faster and uses fewer instructions.
-It is likely though that using two counter arrays will use fewer instructions for huge input numbers > 10^28 since the difference of used instructions is slowly decreasing (for larger input values) in favor of two counter arrays.
+I have benchmarked using 3 counter levels vs. using 2 counter levels in primecount.
+When using 3 counter levels, the computation of the hard special leaves used 6.69% more instructions at 10^20, 6.55% more instructions at 10^21, 5.73% more instructions at 10^22 and 5.51% more instructions at 10^23.
+Hence for practical use, using 2 counter levels (i.e. a single counter array) in primecount both runs faster and uses fewer instructions.
+It is likely though that using 3 counter levels will use fewer instructions for huge input numbers > 10^28 since the difference of used instructions is slowly decreasing (for larger input values) in favor of 3 counter levels.

-Even though using multiple counter arrays does not seem particularly useful from a practical point of view, it is very interesting from a theoretical point of view.
+Even though using more than 2 counter levels does not seem particularly useful from a practical point of view, it is very interesting from a theoretical point of view.
 If we used O(log z) counter levels, then the worst-case runtime complexity for counting the number of unsieved elements for a single special leaf would be